Purpose

 DM199

-DM199 administered by a single intravenous (IV) dose followed by a subcutaneous (SC) dose within 12 hours and then 2 times a week for three weeks (until Day 21).
+DM199 administered by a single intravenous (IV) dose followed by subcutaneous (SC) doses at 2 hours (+10 hours) of the IV dose completion and then 2 times per week up to Day 21.

 • Drug: Recombinant human tissue kallikrein